r04chy/r04chy.github.io/about.md

 permalink: /about/
 ---

-Disgruntled Yorkshire sysadmin/network engineer and consultant who used to own/run an MSP, drinks copious quantities of beer, run quite long distances, listen to loud music and read a lot of sci-fi (not all at the same time).
+Disgruntled Yorkshire sysadmin/network engineer and consultant who used to own/run an MSP, drinks copious quantities of beer, runs quite long distances, listen to loud music and read a lot of sci-fi (not all at the same time).

 Co-organiser of the Leeds Defcon Group, DC151
 ### Contact me